 Skip to main content

-In this tutorial, we will dive into the advanced features of physics nodes, including:
+In this tutorial, we will dive into the advanced functionalities of physical nodes, including:

-2. One-Way Platform: Using the onContactFilter callback to create a platform that only allows objects to pass through from one direction.
+2. One-Way Platforms: Create platforms that only allow objects to pass through from one direction using the onContactFilter callback.

-3. Detecting Collision Events: How to listen for and handle object collision events.
+3. Handling Collision Events: How to listen to and handle object collision events.

-Through the following code examples and explanations, you'll learn how to implement these features in Dora SSR.
+With the following example code and explanations, you'll learn how to implement these features in Dora SSR.

-First, initialize the physics world and set basic parameters.
+First, initialize the physical world and set the basic parameters.

 local Vec2 <const> = require("Vec2")